Burgess Meredith: Theater

 In 1929, he became a member of Eva Le Gallienne's Civic Repertory Theatre company in New York City.
 Although best known to the larger world audience for his film and television work, Meredith was an influential actor and director for the stage.
 He made his Broadway debut as Peter in Le Gallienne's production of Romeo and Juliet (1930) and became a star in Maxwell Anderson's Winterset (1935), which became his film debut the following year.
-His early life and theatre work were the subject of a New Yorker profile.
+His early life and theater work were the subject of a New Yorker profile.
 In 1935, he starred along with Hugh Williams at the Martin Beck Theatre in John Van Druten's Flowers of the Forest.

 Meredith's performance in the 1935 Broadway revival of The Barretts of Wimpole Street starring Katharine Cornell generated enthusiastic positive reviews from a number of critics.
 Cornell subsequently cast him in several of her later productions.
 Some of Meredith's other Broadway roles included Van van Dorn in High Tor (1937), Liliom in Liliom (1940), Christy Mahon in The Playboy of the Western World (1946), and Adolphus Cusins in Major Barbara (1956).
 He created the role of Erie Smith in the English-language premiere of Eugene O'Neill's Hughie at the Theatre Royal in Bath, England in 1963.
 He played Hamlet in avant garde theatrical and radio productions of the play.

 A distinguished theater director, Meredith earned a Tony Award nomination for his 1974 Broadway staging of Ulysses in Nighttown, a theatrical adaptation of the "Nighttown" section of James Joyce's Ulysses.
 Meredith also shared a Special Tony Award with James Thurber for their collaboration on A Thurber Carnival (1960).
 In the late 1970s, he directed Fionnula Flanagan's one-woman multi-role play James Joyce's Women, which toured for several years.